The United States has been practicing conservation and sustainability long before they became the issues they are today.

 Bonus Fact: Did you know that 99% of all farms in the United States are owned and operated by families?
 To learn more about the farmers, read our blog series on family farms and watch our featured videos.

-To learn more about the sustainability practices of various industries please visit our fact sheets page.
+To learn more about U.S. sustainable agriculture and the sustainability practices of various industries please visit our fact sheets page.